cedexis/openmixapplib/apps-javascript/perf-avail-sonar/README.md

-# Application: **RAX Sonar and Radar availability with Radar RTT**
+# Application: **Optimal Round Trip Time with Radar and Sonar Availability**

-This application uses RAX sonar and radar availability to filter the platform, then it chooses the best performance platform.
-It chooses a default platform when none platform is available.
+This application uses both latency and availability to determine which platform to direct requests to, and you can quickly change from using latency to some other measure of performance.
+Uses Radar and Sonar for availability checks.
 # Openmix Application Library

 [Cedexis Openmix](http://www.cedexis.com/products/openmix.html) applications give you dynamic, flexible, and automatic control over where your traffic is routed so that your business goals are achieved.
 Openmix applications are programmed in JavaScript, a commonly used server-side language accessible to most web programmers and network administrators.